rh-mobb/aro-workshop-content/aro-content/300-app/cicd.md

     ```

     !!! note
         Since this is public cluster, we can simply use the default ingress controller.
-For a private cluster, you can use Azure Front Door to expose the endpoint.
+For a private cluster, you might choose to use a service like Azure Front Door to expose the endpoint.

 1. To get the URL of the Event Listener Route that we just created, run the following command: